pingcap/docs-tidb-operator/en/restore-from-aws-s3-using-br.md

 ### Step 1: Prepare the restore environment

-Before restoring backup data on a S3-compatible storage to TiDB using BR, take the following steps to prepare the restore environment:
+Before restoring backup data on an S3-compatible storage to TiDB using BR, take the following steps to prepare the restore environment:

 > **Note:**
 >